katon-io/js-sdk/README.md

 - perform coin and token transfers between accounts or withdraw assets to an external wallet.

 ## Getting Started
-🛑🛑🛑 Only the sandbox environment is currently available. 🛑🛑🛑

 ### Prerequisites
 #### Context